Bionus/imgbrd-grabber/docs/docs/compilation.md

 ## Introduction

 Tired of waiting for the next update?
 Want to get the latest developer version?
 Want to help on the program's development?
-You'll have to compile the program yourself.
+You'll need to compile the program yourself.

 ## Windows

 ### Dependencies

-Bullets with '`*`' are mandatory, other are optional.
+!!! note

     Note that the compiler used for official builds is Visual Studio 2019.
 You can use MinGW or a more recent version of MSVC if it works for you.
-However, know that this is the one used to push releases and updates.
+However, know that this is the one used in official releases.

+Bullets marked with `*` are mandatory, other are optional.

-* `*`Qt 5.14 or higher (MSVC 2019)
+* `*` Qt 6.6 or higher
-* `*`Visual Studio 2019 C++ compiler
+* `*` A C++ compiler such as MSVC 2019
-* `*`CMake 2.8.12 or above
+* `*` CMake 3.2 or higher
-* `*`NodeJS (for building images sources)
+* `*` Node.js (for building images sources)
 * QScintilla2 (for syntax highlighting in JavaScript filename window)
 * Google Breakpad (to handle crash and show a nice-looking crash window and backup traces)